Breast Cancer Treatment (Professional) (cont.)

 Lapatinib is an orally administered tyrosine kinase inhibitor of both HER2/neu and the epidermal growth factor receptor.
-Lapatinib has shown activity in combination with capecitabine in patients who have HER2 -positive metastatic breast cancer that progressed after treatment with trastuzumab.
-A nonblinded randomized trial (GSK-EGF100151) compared the combination of capecitabine and lapatinib in 324 patients with locally advanced or metastatic disease that progressed after therapies that included anthracyclines, taxanes, and trastuzumab.
-At the first planned interim analysis of the trial, a highly significant difference was found that favored the combination arm with respect to the primary study endpoint and time to progression (median time to progression 8.4 months vs. 4.4 months; HR = 0.49; 95% CI, 0.34–0.71; P < .001).
-There was no difference in OS (HR = 0.92; 95% CI, 0.58–1.46; P = .72).[Level of evidence: 1iiA] Patients on combination therapy were more likely to develop diarrhea, rash, and dyspepsia.
+Lapatinib has shown activity in combination with capecitabine in patients who have HER2-positive metastatic breast cancer that progressed after treatment with trastuzumab.
+A nonblinded, randomized trial (GSK-EGF100151) compared the combination of capecitabine and lapatinib with capecitabine alone in 324 patients with locally advanced or metastatic disease that progressed after therapies that included anthracyclines, taxanes, and trastuzumab.
+At the first planned interim analysis of the trial, a highly significant difference was found that favored the combination arm with respect to the primary study endpoint and time to progression (median time to progression 8.4 months vs. 4.4 months; HR, 0.49; 95% CI, 0.34–0.71; P < .001).
+There was no difference in OS (HR, 0.92; 95% CI, 0.58–1.46; P = .72).[Level of evidence: 1iiA] Patients on combination therapy were more likely to develop diarrhea, rash, and dyspepsia.
 No data on quality of life or treatment after progression are available.
-(For information on diarrhea, refer to the PDQ summary on Gastrointestinal Complications.)
+(Refer to the PDQ summary on Gastrointestinal Complications for more information on diarrhea.)

 Patients whose tumors have progressed on hormone therapy are candidates for cytotoxic chemotherapy.
 Patients with hormone receptor–negative tumors and those with visceral metastases are also candidates for cytotoxic agents.